-MCA and AAA offer similar roadside assistance for members, including lockout services, towing, fuel delivery, and tire changes.
+AAA and MCA offer similar roadside assistance for members, including lockout services, towing, fuel delivery, and tire changes.
 MCA members are limited to one service call per day but do not have an annual limit, whereas AAA members are limited to four service calls per year.
-Both companies offer discounts for members on things such as retail, travel, and dining, though AAA has a larger selection.
+Both companies offer discounts for members on things like retail, travel, and dining, though AAA has a larger discount selection.
 Continue below for details about these two companies and how the costs and services compare.

 - Cost: An MCA membership costs around $10 to $20 per month.
 The first and last month payments are due at sign-up, so you can expect to pay a bit more initially than you will every month.

 - When coverage begins: Members are eligible to start using MCA’s services 24 hours after signing up.

 - Roadside Assistance?
 Available to MCA members regardless of what vehicle he or she is in; a member can call for service to any vehicle, provided he or she has their membership card available.
 Members are limited to one service call per day but do not have an annual limit on service calls.
 The average wait time for a service call is about 30 minutes, though certain circumstances like weather or traffic may require a longer wait, per MCA’s FAQs.

 - Types of vehicles covered: Multiple types of vehicles may be covered with an MCA membership, including cars, RVs, motorcycles, livestock trailers, and boats.